 Cook macaroni until al dente/firm.
 Drain and set aside.

-In a pot or pan with high walls, melt the butter over medium low heat.
+In a pan with high walls, melt the butter over medium low heat.
 Do not let it brown.
 Once melted add in the flour.
-Stir until well combined and it starts to turn golden but don't let it burn.
-Roughly 5 minutes.
+Stir until well combined and it starts to turn golden but not burnt.
+Roughly 4 minutes.

 Slowly pour in the milk and whisk while doing so.
 Whisk until the mixture begins to bubble around the edge of the pan and start to thicken.
 Once thickened whisk in the garlic powder and dried mustard.
 Remove from heat.

-Into your white sauce (bechamel), slowly add the grated cheese a couple of ounces at a time.
-Adding more once the previous amount has melted.
+Into your white sauce (bechamel), slowly add the grated cheese a bit at a time.
 Once all of your cheese has melted stir in your salt and pepper.
 Taste your sauce and add more salt/pepper if needed.
 (If it's bland, add salt.
-Depending on your cheeses, sometimes it needs more salt than expected)
+Depending on your cheeses, sometimes it needs more salt than expected.)

 Add your cooked macaroni to your sauce.
 Stir to combine and coat all the macaroni.
 You can server from here or bake it!